SRdevelops/MGS/README.md

 This was my assignment for my D277 Class (Front-End Web Development).
-We were tasked with creating a low level comprehensive page layout, then creating a more detailed one with clear ui elements and hierarchy and lastly create a multi page website based off the low level ones.
+We were tasked with creating a low level comprehensive page layout, then creating a more detailed one with clear UI elements and hierarchy and lastly create a multi page website based off the low level ones.